 Identify Important Changes

 Picking up on even subtle changes in how a senior is feeling, both physically and mentally, is an ongoing part of providing high quality care.
 Start by talking with them and, most importantly, listening for any changes or complaints that seem to be new or more serious than usual.
-If a senior isn’t forthcoming or able to able to convey how they are feeling, you will need to rely on careful observation to detect changes in body language and behavior that can indicate things like pain, discomfort and confusion.
+If your loved one isn’t forthcoming or able to able to convey how they’re feeling, you’ll need to rely on careful observation to detect changes in body language and behavior that may indicate things like pain, discomfort, or confusion.

 Changes in any of the following symptoms should be discussed with their primary care physician immediately to make the appropriate changes to their care plan: